GoldsteinE/gh-blog/frameworking/README.md

 * **The coolers**: they’re fucking loud.

-  [fw-fanctrl] helps somewhat (although you can’t use it with Secure Boot because of its somewhat cursed implementation), but overall it’s just a problem of “CPU heats a lot, so it needs a lot of cooling”.
+  [fw-fanctrl] helps somewhat (although you can’t use it with Secure Boot because of its kinda cursed implementation), but overall it’s just a problem of “CPU heats a lot, so it needs a lot of cooling”.
 This heat also makes the bottom panel quite hot, but I’m not really bothered by this.